luq7/LeetCode/Problems/1465. Maximum Area of a Piece of Cake After Horizontal and Vertical Cuts/README.md

         for i in range(1,len(verticalCuts)):
             maxVDist = max(maxVDist,verticalCuts[i]-verticalCuts[i-1])

-        # The distance between the last cut and the end of the cake
+        # The distance between the last cut and the end of the cake.
+Or append h,w to corresponding list before sorting
         maxHDist = max(maxHDist,h-horizontalCuts[-1])
         maxVDist = max(maxVDist,w-verticalCuts[-1])